broadinstitute/juniper/README.md

 #### Database setup
 run `./local-dev/run_postgres.sh start`
-This will start a postgres container with a schema and user configured
+This will start a Postgres container with a schema and user configured.
+This Postgres container is utilized by both the local development environment and the tests.

+Ensure that you don't have another instance of Postgres running on your machine, otherwise the ports will likely conflict and you

 #### IDE Setup
 In IntelliJ, File -> New -> Protject from Existing Sources.
 When importing the project, make sure it's set as a gradle project